TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/3-create-the-domain-model.rst

 .. tip::

-    At a first view, the methods appear to be cumbersome for accessing the class variables.
+    At first glance, the methods may appear to be cumbersome for accessing the class variables.
 However, they have several advantages:
     The internals of processing can be added or changed at a later time, without needing to make changes to the calling object.